History of Christianity: Regional differences

 Eastern Europe had been exposed to Christianity during Roman rule, but it was Byzantine Christianity, brought by the ninth-century saints Cyril and Methodius, that was integral to the formation of its modern states.
 Dukes and kings used the new faith to solidify their position and promote unity, while some directly enforced it with new laws, building churches, and establishing monasteries.
-The brothers developed the Glagolitic alphabet to translate the Bible into the local language.
-Their disciples then developed the Cyrillic script, which spread literacy and became the cultural and religious foundation for all Slavic nations.
+The brothers developed the Glagolitic alphabet to translate the Bible into the local language, and their disciples then developed the Cyrillic script.
+This spread literacy and became the cultural and religious foundation for all Slavic nations.